Gonewiththewind4/Numerical-Algorithm/README.md

 * **Discussion:** If you'd like to discuss anything to do with the content you can write a message on Gitter
    * [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Numerical-Algorithm/community#)
-* **Bugs/Suggestions:** If you find any bugs in this syllabus or would like to make a suggestions please raise an [issue](https://github.com/OOPA2018/syllabus/issues) (GitHub account required)
+* **Bugs/Suggestions:** If you find any bugs in this syllabus or would like to make a suggestions please raise an [issue](https://github.com/Gonewiththewind4/Numerical-Algorithm/issues) (GitHub account required)
-* **Updates:** The syllabus will be updated to include links to lectures and problem sheets as they get released.
+* **Updates:** The repository will be updated to include links to its Wiki, instruction and references as they get released.
 Minor modifications may also happen.
 Please [watch it](https://help.github.com/articles/watching-and-unwatching-repositories/) to get notified of any changes (GitHub account requried)

-## Course Description
+## Numerical Algorithm Repository Description

-Learn best practices in JavaScript in this intensive, five-session course.
-Topics include data encapsulation, closures, binding, inheritance, and name spacing.
-Discover some of the lesser-known, yet useful, features of the language, such as how to debug JavaScript problems on different browsers and improve performance.
-Create interactive webpages using third-party JavaScript libraries.

-Computers are provided in the lab, though you are encouraged to bring a laptop for in-class exercises.

 ## Prerequisites